avalon60/OraTAPI/README.md

 ## Output Structure

-Generated files are written to the staging area and organized into subdirectories:
+Generated files are written to the staging area and organised into subdirectories:
 - **Package Specification (`spec_dir`)**: Contains `.sql` files defining the PL/SQL package interface.
 - **Package Body (`body_dir`)**: Contains `.sql` files implementing the PL/SQL package logic.
 - **View (`view`)**: Contains `.sql` files implementing any generated view scripts.
 - **Trigger (`view`)**: Contains `.sql` files implementing any generated trigger scripts.

-Each API package is customized based on a combination of the `.ini` configuration, command-line options and template files.
+Each API package is customised based on a combination of the `.ini` configuration, command-line options and template files.

 The majority of command line options have defaults which can be set via the OraTAPI.ini configuration file.

 ---

-As we can see, the generated API procedure names, can be set to suit your requirements.
-For example, where we see the API respnsible for inserting data, is to be names `del`.

-The `default_api_types` property determines which APIs are to be included, be default, in the generated packages (there is one package generated per table).
-This can be overridden at runtime, using the -T/--api_types option.

 These are just a few of the controls.
 Read on for